irislib/faq/README.md

 You can change the theme on settings.
 Iris will remember your selection even on other clients.

 ### Login options
 Supports npub and window.nostr login as well as Alby and nos2x browser extensions.
+You can also paste your public key (npub) if you don't want to make any changes (e.g. follow, write notes, like, read DMs etc.).

 ### Android version
 Google Play store [version](https://play.google.com/store/apps/details?id=to.iris.twa). [(apk)](https://github.com/irislib/iris-messenger/releases)